When You Wish Upon a Chipmunk

 When You Wish Upon a Chipmunk is a 1995 music album by Alvin and the Chipmunks, released by Sony Wonder, and contains 10 tracks.

 The album features the Chipmunks and Chipettes singing Disney songs.
 A footnote on the back of the CD case stated that The Walt Disney Company neither sponsored nor endorsed the album.
-However, coincidentally, the home entertainment division Buena Vista Home Video (now Walt Disney Studios Home Entertainment) had released several Chipmunks cartoons on home video in the early 1990s.
+However, coincidentally, the home entertainment division Buena Vista Home Video (currently known as Walt Disney Studios Home Entertainment) had released several Chipmunks cartoons on home video in the early and mid-1990s.